T-02

 Plain Language

-Covered AI tool providers must embed a machine-readable provenance label in every image, video, or audio content instance their AI generates.
-The label must be readable by the provider's provenance label reading tool, must be permanent or extraordinarily difficult to remove (to the extent technically feasible), and must convey the provider's name, the AI system name and version, timestamp of creation or alteration, and a unique content identifier.
-This is an automatic embedding requirement — it applies to every content instance, not just content that users choose to label.
+Covered AI tool providers must embed a machine-readable provenance label in every image, video, or audio content instance their AI creates.
+The label must be readable by the provider's own reading tool, must be permanent or extraordinarily difficult to remove (to the extent technically feasible), and must convey system provenance data including the provider's name, the AI system's name and version, the timestamp of creation or alteration, and a unique content identifier.
+The label may convey this information directly or through a link to a permanent website.

 (f) A covered artificial intelligence tool provider shall include a provenance label in any image, video, or audio content instance created by its artificial intelligence.
 A provenance label required under this subsection shall: (1) be readable by the provenance label reading tool required by this Section; (2) be, to the extent technically feasible, permanent or extraordinarily difficult to remove; (3) convey, to the extent technically feasible, either directly or through a link to a permanent website, the following system provenance data: (A) the name of the covered artificial intelligence tool provider; (B) the name and version number of the artificial intelligence that created or altered the content; (C) the time and date of the content's creation or alteration; and (D) a unique identifier of the content.